FabioMGiacomini/Recipes_App/README.md

 ## How to start

 <p>The only thing you need is an account on MongoDB Atlas (it's free) and a username and password to start.
 To sign in go here https://account.mongodb.com/account/login</p>
+<h3>Create a database and a user to operate with it. </h3>
-<p>Save your credentials in a config.env file and import it in server.js</p>
+<p>Save the user name and password and the db name in your config.env file to import them in index.js</p>

+There's no need to create a collection, the schema model creates that for you to avoid errors.

 <p>The front end is rendered with a template engine <a href="https://github.com/mde/ejs/tree/main">EJS</a></p>